gritzko/replicated.cc/rdts/lww/index.md

 # LWW: Last-Write-Wins Object

-LWW is the most popular, most simple, but not the most reliable distributed data type.
+LWW is the simplest & most popular distributed data type, but it isn't the most intelligent.
-An LWW is a key-value object, Unicode-string keys, arbitrary values (any RON atoms or tuples thereof).
+An LWW is a key-value object, with Unicode-encoded strings as keys, and any arbitrary atoms as values.
+Values may also be atom tuples.
-The write with a reater timestamp "wins", overriding any other operations that have happened to the same key before.
+The write with a later timestamp "wins", overriding any other operations that have happened to the same key before.
 Nested objects are implemented as UUID references.

 <pre>